When red flags look pink

 After a recent therapy session, I had to come face-to-face with the red flags I ignored throughout my relationship.
-And beyond identifying them, I had to ask myself an even harder question: Why did I ignore them?
+And beyond identifying them, I had to ask an even harder question: Why did I ignore them?

 At this point in my life, I can’t afford to carry one more invisible wound.
 So I’m choosing to move forward with discernment, self-trust, and a vow to never confuse red for pink again.